-Simple marketing also helps to eliminate the marketing overwhelm facing business owners due to the rapidly changing digital landscape.
-Marketing overwhelm creates paralysis, guaranteeing that nothing gets done, and those activities that do are often random and ineffective.
+In this complex and noisy world of too many choices, a small business can stand out from the competition with simple marketing.
+Simple marketing also helps business owners eliminate the marketing overwhelm due to the rapidly changing digital landscape.
+Marketing overwhelm creates paralysis, guaranteeing that nothing gets done.
+Plus those activities that do are often random and ineffective.

 Customers are looking for simple solutions to their complex problems

-Business owners are looking for simple activities to create visibility for their businesses
+Business owners are looking for simple marketing activities to create visibility for their businesses

-Online marketing requires action on a daily basis.
-The days are gone for a small business to place an ad in the Yellow Pages and then go about their daily business activities.
-Content needs to be continually created, optimized and promoted in order to implement a successful inbound marketing strategy.
-However, small business owners feel overwhelmed by all the options available and continue to redirect their efforts every time something new catches their attention.
+Online marketing requires action on a regular basis.
+You can no longer just place an ad in the Yellow Pages and then go about their daily business activities.
+To implement a successful inbound marketing strategy, content needs to be continually created, optimized and promoted.
+With all the options available, small business owners feel totally overwhelmed.
+Plus they redirect their efforts every time something new catches their attention.

 Here are 6 tips to simplify your marketing and help your business uniquely standout from the competition:

 Picking the right target market enables you to become laser focused on addressing their particular challenges.